MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 * *Name*: If used, the name to assign the array-expanded values of each array-expanded expression.
-  (If unspecified, the name of the column will be used if available, or a random name generated if *ArrayExpression* is not a simple column name.)
+  If not specified, the name of the column will be used if available.
+  A random name is generated if *ArrayExpression* is not a simple column name.

 * *ArrayExpression*: An expression of type `dynamic` whose values will be array-expanded.
-  If the expression is the name of a column in the input, the input column is removed from the input and a new column of the same name (or *ColumnName* if specified) will appear in the output.
+  If the expression is the name of a column in the input, the input column is removed from the input and a new column of the same name (or *ColumnName* if specified) appears in the output.

 * *Typename*: If used, the name of the type that the individual elements of the `dynamic` array *ArrayExpression* take.
 Elements that do not conform to this